hartmann1301/MicroTowers/README.md

 Yes, there is a map editor where you can create new maps.
 To store those self created maps on the EEPROM there a 5 slots.
 In the slot list you can choose with left/right if you wanna play or edit the map.
 Creating a map is like building towers but instead of towers you can build map tiles.

 # Enemies
 The five types of enemies will attack your headquarter in groups of five.
 They can come in 6 different combinations, it is eigther one of the five types or all of them in a mix.
+The icon or letter in front of the wavecounter tells you the group type:

+Type |  Info | only 50% Damage
+The letter D | Default enemies, every towers does the full damage | - Icon arrow right | Fast enemies, but a bit weaker than others | - Icon bullet | those enemies will resist NORMAL damage | MINIGUN and CANNON towers Icon laser beam | those enemies will resist LIGHT damage | RAILGUN and LASER towers Icon two waves | those enemies will resist WAVE damage | FLAME and SHOCK towers

 # Towers
 There are eight different types of towers, for more information go to the ingame tower lexicon.
 You access it after building a tower, selecting it and press on menu item INFOS.